Rotational Symmetry

 Bolts

-A rotational symmetric workobject will coincide with itself after rotating around its axis of symmetry by a certain degree (i.e., angle of rotation a°), and the number of folds N = 360°/a°.
+A rotational symmetric object will coincide with itself after rotating around its axis of symmetry by a certain degree (i.e., angle of rotation a°), and the order of symmetry = 360°/a°.

-For a common carton, N = 2; for a triangular prism, N = 3; for a cylinder, N = Infinity (i.e., circular symmetry in the software).
+For a common carton, the order of symmetry is 2; for a triangular prism, the order of symmetry is 3; for a cylinder, the order of symmetry is infinity.

 objects configuration pickpointtimes1 objects configuration pickpointtimes2 objects configuration pickpointtimes3 objects configuration pickpointtimes4